Fraternity group votes to ban hard alcohol at houses, events

 INDIANAPOLIS (AP) — The association for fraternities in the U.S. and Canada says most of its members have one year to ban hard alcohol under a rule adopted during its recent annual meeting.

-The North American Interfraternity Conference said Tuesday that in “a near-unanimous vote” on Aug.
+The North-American Interfraternity Conference said Tuesday that in “a near-unanimous vote” on Aug.
 27, its 66 international and national men’s fraternities adopted the rule prohibiting hard alcohol from fraternity chapters and events unless served by licensed third-party vendors.
 The member fraternities have until Sept.
 1, 2019, to implement the rule across their more than 6,100 chapters on 800 campuses.

 The rule adoption follows the alcohol-related deaths last year of fraternity pledges at Louisiana State University and Penn State University.